-Click the “Customer Details” link.
+Click the “Customer” link.
 You can either select a name from the “Customer Search” field if the customer has ordered from you before, or you can enter the customer’s email address in the “Email” field of the “Account” section.
 The setting for “Guest Checkout” will automatically change accordingly.

 Click the “Update” button.

-After you input the customer information, you will want to choose a shipping method.
-To do so, click the “Order Details” link in the “Order Information” section of the page.
+After you input the customer information, you might want to choose a shipping method.
+When you pressed the “Update” button, the page will reload on “Shipments” tab.